Kihikah/phase-1-cat-adoption-spa/README.md

 # Cat Adoption SPA
 ## Project Overview
-This is a Single Page Application (SPA) for adopting cats.
+- This is a Single Page Application (SPA) for adopting cats.
 Users can browse a list of adorable cats available for adoption, view their details, and adopt them.
 Upon adoption, the cat is removed from the list.
+- In the future, the web app should seamlessly allow the addition of new cats, whether they are born within the SPA, rescued as strays from the streets, or donated by well-wishers.
+The "Adopt" button functions as a selling action, removing the selected cat from the list and redirecting the user to a page where they can enter their adoption details and complete the required payment for the cat.

 ## Features